Updated: Jul 20

 What exactly is a co-working space?

 This is a question I have consistently gotten since returning to the States for our home assignment.
+The basic premise of co-working are simple.
+Co-working is an arrangement in which workers of different companies share an office space, allowing cost savings and convenience through the use of common infrastructures, such as equipment, utilities, and receptionist and custodial services, and in some cases refreshments and parcel acceptance services.
 Of course, after explaining the terminology inevitably the next question is:

 What does this business have to do with missionary work?